OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 Where two loosely coupled resource must exist side by side for a deployment to operate in a predictable manner, consider an opinionated step that deploys both.
 This will help customers fall into the pit of success.

+## Tags and labels

+A failed deployment will often leave a number of old resources laying around.
+Eventually these need to be cleaned up.
+To identify old resources, anything that can be tagged or labeled should include the following values by default:

+* `Octopus.Project.Id`: "projects-1"
+* `Octopus.Action.Id`: "8427fd24-17c8-4c7d-b32f-d2b8d51f2121"
+* `Octopus.Deployment.Id`: ""
+* `Octopus.RunbookRun.Id`: "runbookruns-86"
+* `Octopus.Step.Id`: "b6f8fd75-3acf-4186-a573-285a1aa11a9a"
+* `Octopus.Environment.Id`: "environments-4"
+* `Octopus.Deployment.Tenant.Id`: "untenanted"

 ## Documentation

 All new features must be documented.
 Ensure this is a required feature of any pitch being developed.